All Episodes

 What's going on?

-You good good to talk to you too, Sean.
+Good to talk to you too, Sean.

 Listen, I know everybody's encouraging people to vote early, but I specifically live in Manhattan.

-You know, New York City is a very it's a very unique environment unto itself.
+You know, New York City is a very, it's a very unique environment unto itself.

 I really believe that.

-And is it the system we trust that has the most integrity that we have the most confidence in?
+And is it the system we trust that has the most integrity, that we have the most confidence in?

 No.

-Uh can that system be changed?
+Can that system be changed?

-And I know some states have made adjustments to voting to instill more integrity and and confidence in the results, but not enough of them.
+And I know some states have made adjustments to voting to instill more integrity and confidence in the results, but not enough of them.

-Uh my advice to everybody, even if you're in New York City like you are, is to just get out there and vote and at least do your part.
+My advice to everybody, even if you're in New York City like you are, is to just get out there and vote and at least do your part.

-I mean, certainly we can't hold you responsible if things go awry, but uh I would still recommend you vote.
+I mean, certainly we can't hold you responsible if things go awry, but I would still recommend you vote.

 I think it's too important, and you never know.